Fujiazuma Kazuyoshi

-Fujiazuma Kazuyoshi (富士東 和佳) is a Japanese professional sumo wrestler from Tokyo.
+Fujiazuma Kazuyoshi (富士東 和佳) is a Japanese professional sumo wrestler from Adachi, Tokyo, Japan.
 He entered sumo in March 2003, reaching the top makuuchi division in July 2011.
 His highest rank to date has been maegashira 4, which he achieved in July 2013 after he put together five straight kachi-koshi or winning records in the top division.
 He was last ranked in makuuchi in 2015 and since then has been in the jūryō and makushita divisions.
 He wrestles for Tamanoi stable.

 Early life and sumo background

 Kazuyoshi Shibuya went to primary school and junior high school in the Adachi, Tokyo.
 He began practicing sumo in his fifth year of primary school and in his sixth year came in a second in a national primary school sumo tournament.
 He had been going to Tamanoi stable regularly for practice since primary school as his sumo club had an ongoing relationship with the stable, and this was the stable he ultimately chose to join after junior high school.